SpeakerFlow CRM Terms of Service

 2.2 The support comprised by the service fee includes:

-2.2.2 Answers to questions regarding the use of the Product provided each answer takes no more than a few lines of email text.
+2.2.2 Answers to questions regarding the use of the Service provided each answer takes no more than a few lines of email text.
 Length of the email response can be at the discretion of support

 2.3 For services not comprised by clause 5.2, the Company is entitled to invoice support or consultancy services according to the then-current prices.
 Any such invoicing must be accepted by the Customer prior to the service being delivered.

-2.5 Based on the Customer’s error reporting, the Company will in its sole discretion (i) perform identification of the reported error, (ii) provide instructions to the Customer on the use of the Product in order to minimize the impact of a reported error until a fix may be released, and/or (iii) correct the errors.
+2.5 Based on the Customer’s error reporting, the Company will in its sole discretion (i) perform identification of the reported error, (ii) provide instructions to the Customer on the use of the Service in order to minimize the impact of a reported error until a fix may be released, and/or (iii) correct the errors.

 2.6 In order to identify errors, the Company may require permission to enter the user account.
 The support will ask for permission to enter the Customer’s account, but will do so only after expressed written permission.